 - Unpicking the knot of poverty, trauma and multiple disadvantage.
 We are bringing together academics, practitioners and people with lived experience to investigate how poverty, trauma and disadvantage interact and bring so much damage and chaos into people’s lives – and what needs to change if we are to unpick this knotted mess.

 We seek to shift the power in knowledge production.
 This means that wherever possible we coproduce research with peer researchers with lived experience of the issues we are investigating.
-By disrupting “traditional” power dynamics in this way we produce research with more power.
-Peers bring different insights and perspectives, helping to ensure that we produce research that truly speaks to people’s lived experiences.
+By disrupting “traditional” power dynamics in this way, and through peers different insights and perspectives, we can produce research that truly speaks to people’s lived experiences.

 The research and evaluation team are involved in a wide variety of projects and are crucial in capturing what is happening across the criminal justice system and understanding how meaningful system change occurs.